 This was the case when we connected with Chris and Tyler, a father / son duo from Utah that have travelled the world over, fishing at every stop along the way.

-After comparing a variety of our Galveston tuna fishing options, Tyler and Chris settled on fishing with Captain Lee on his spacious and comfortable 46’ sportfisher, complete with outriggers, expansive deck, and air conditioned quarters.
+After comparing a variety of our Galveston deep sea fishing options, Tyler and Chris settled on fishing with Captain Lee on his spacious and comfortable 46’ sportfisher, complete with outriggers, expansive deck, and air conditioned quarters.

 Visibility made things a bit high stakes, but Captain Lee navigated the mouth of the ship channel, loaded with cargo ships football fields long, with ease.

 The fog stretched for miles and it was pretty cool seeing oil rigs looking like they had been chopped at the legs since the fog completely erased everything more than 10 feet above sea level.

 With dolphins jumping in our wake, we took advantage of calm seas and made good time outrunning the fog to one of Lee’s favorite spots, a small buoy marker in downtown No Man’s Land:

 After a few quick drops and nothin doin, we booked it to the Cerveza oil platform ~90 miles south of Galveston.

 The bite was on and Tyler immediately hooked up to a solid Blackfin Tuna on the troll.